 New groins are proposed for the Recommended Plan and include new groin construction and existing groin extension.
 Existing groins are extended in Reaches 5 and 6 and one new groin is constructed in Reach 6.
 In Reach 4 seven new groins are to be constructed, and in Reach 3 five new groins are to be constructed.
-Table 6-2 provides an overview of the groin length, type and location.
-The groins that are recommended for NPS property are to eliminate or offset any impacts on Riis Park resulting from the project and ensure that the Recommended Plan does not negatively impact the NPS beaches.
+Table 6-2 provides and overview of the groin length, type and location.
+The groins that are recommended for NPS property are to ensure that the Recommended Plan does not negatively impact the NPS beaches.
 Final design will be developed in PED phase, in coordination with NPS.
 Detailed plans and sections are provided in the Engineering Appendix.